ropitz/dataarc-demo/docs/index.rst

 Welcome to DataArc Help Documentation!
 ======================================

-This guide provides information on how to use the dataARC Search Tool and also detailed instructions on how to add your own data to dataARC.
-For additional background information, please vist the dataARC project website. <a href="https://github.com/ropitz/dataarc-demo" target="_blank">DataArc Ecosystem Explorer</a>
+This guide provides information on how to use the |DST| and also detailed instructions on how to add your own data to dataARC.
+For additional background information, please vist the dataARC project website.

 .. |DEE| raw:: html

    <a href="https://github.com/ropitz/dataarc-demo" target="_blank">DataArc Ecosystem Explorer</a>

+   .. |DEE| raw:: html

+   <a href="https://github.com/ropitz/dataarc-demo" target="_blank">DataArc Ecosystem Explorer</a>

-.. |ug_graph| raw:: html
+.. |DST| raw:: html

-   <a href="https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Graph" target="_blank">Undirected Graph &#8663;</a>
+   <a href="https://ui.data-arc.org/" target="_blank">DataARC Search Tool</a>

 .. _DataArc Ecosystem Exporer: https://github.com/ropitz/dataarc-demo